c3bottles/c3bottles/README.md

 Please have a look in [INSTALL.md](INSTALL.md) on how to install and build c3bottles.
 All the scripts and configuration needed to run c3bottles in Docker are available as well, please see [DOCKER.md](DOCKER.md) for the details.
+If you want to get involved and improve c3bottles or adapt it to your specific needs, please have a look at [DEVELOPMENT.md](DEVELOPMENT.md).

 ## What is this about?